Super Mario Sunshine

-No goop appears in the Bowser battle arena, so these maps go unused.
-The model for the goop area is actually a large square, and the mask is very primitive compared to the rest, meaning this is likely a copy from one of the test maps.
+This is another common pollution map, appearing in a number of secret room maps, as well as the final boss battle map.
+The model for the goop area is a pair of flat planes, and the mask is very primitive compared to the rest, meaning this is likely a copy from one of the test maps.
 Strangely, the goop texture that comes with it has "holes" in the alpha channel.

 Unused & Early Graphics